Dizlen/Website/voodoo.md

 ---

 # Voodoo Ads

-At Voodoo I work as a Marketing Developer.
-Using the Unity Engine and After Effects, I create short advertisments for their games.
-For each advert I'm given between 1-2 working days to finish it.
-Here are a handful of my favourite ones that I've worked on.
-You can see more if you browse my Youtube channel!
+Here you'll find a collection of my favourite ads!
+I'm sure I've missed some.. but I found these ones and thought they were pretty cool to show off.

 ## Block Jam
 Block Jam is a classic match-3 puzzle game, it's one of Voodoos biggest titles.
-I’m often tasked with creating new gameplay scenarios and cinematics.
+I’m often asked to create new gameplay scenarios and cinematics.
-It's one of the few games that has very nice character models, so I'm able to create unique story telling moments with them.
+It's one of the few games that has very nice character models, so I'm able to create fun and unique story telling moments with them.

 <div class="video-thumb-grid-wrapper">
   <div class="video-thumb-grid">